itsthatblackhat/J.A.R.V.I.S-O/JarvisoBrain/readme.md

 The feedback system is designed to emulate emotions by adjusting the brain's chemical balance based on external stimuli.
 This helps in training the brain and refining its decision-making capabilities.

-## 9. Motor Functions and Outputs
+## 9. Signal Processing and Visualization

-The MotorNeurons receive commands from the PrefrontalCortex after decision-making processes.
-They are responsible for generating outputs, which could be linked to external systems for actions like movement, speech, or other responses.
+The system processes raw sensory data, be it visual, auditory, or somatosensory.
+After processing, the data can be visualized for further analysis, aiding in understanding and refining the brain's responses.

-## 10. Signal Processing and Visualization
+## 10. Chemicals and Emulation of Feelings

-The system is equipped to process raw sensory data, be it visual, auditory, or somatosensory.
-Post-processing, the data can be visualized for further analysis, aiding in the understanding and refining of the brain's responses.
+The system can emulate feelings by adjusting the balance of virtual "chemicals" in response to feedback.
+This influences decision-making and other processes, adding a layer of complexity and adaptability to the system.

 ## 11. Further Details

 For further understanding, developers are encouraged to dive deep into each module and explore the comments and docstrings.
-This will provide granular insights into the working and intricacies of each component.
+This will provide granular insights into the workings and intricacies of each component.

 ----